FletcherWill/enigma-machine/README.md

 ## Introduction

-The enigma machine was used by Germany in World War II to encrypt and decrypt messages.
+The Enigma machine was used by Germany in World War II to encrypt and decrypt messages.
 The Allies, led by Alan Turing, were able to "crack" the enigma machine and read the German's messages, an achievement which is credited with greatly shortening and maybe even changing the outcome of the war.
 In this project, we modeled the Enigma machine with Forge and used our model to demonstrate important properties.
 Namely, we show that decryption a message is the same as "encrypting" the ciphertext, and that no letter is encoded as itself.
 The latter is a cryptographic weakness that the Allies were able to use to break the Enigma machine.

 ## Background

-The Enigma machine is an evolving substitution cipher, where after every input the substitutoin is changed.
-This is implemented by passing letters through a sequence of permutations: a plugboard, three rotors, and a reflector.
+The Enigma machine is a substitution cipher, but after every input the substitution changes.
+This is implemented by passing letters through a sequence of permutations; the most common setup used a plugboard, three rotors, and a reflector.
 To encrypt or decrypt a message, the sender and recipient must agree on a starting configuration for the plugboard and rotors.

 After inputting each letter, one or more of rotors rotates, resulting in a new permutation to change.
 This means that traits of the plaintext language are not present in the ciphertext (e.g., the repeated letters in BOOK wouldn't be repeated after encryption).